ychaker/vagrant-python-node/README.md

 ```

 If you need to, change the settings in `vagrant.rb` to suit your needs (eg. memory allocation).

+Also, you might want to update the `requirements.txt` files under `provisioning/node` and `provisioning/python` to contain the dependencies that you need.

 ### Setup Vagrant Box